-We proceed with analyzing variations in LPI in the cross section of banks and funds.
-We show that they are consistent with model predictions without claiming any causal relationships.
-For banks, as seen in Table 4, deposit insurance cannot fully explain but has a positive effect on liquidity provision, which is consistent with lower bank run probability allowing for more liquidity provision in the theory.
+We proceed with analyzing variations in LPI in the cross-section of banks and funds.
+We show that they are consistent with our model predictions.
+As seen in Table 4, deposit insurance does not fully explain but has a positive effect on bank liquidity provision.
+This is consistent with the theory in which a lower bank-run probability allows for more liquidity provision.
 The same trend is also depicted in the upper panel of Figure 9.
-Other factors, such as leverage ratio and the proportion of non-deposit funding may also affect the probability of runs while banks of different asset sizes may be subject to different regulatory constraints.
-The lower panel of Figure 9 shows that the relationship between LPI and deposit insurance remains robust to the inclusion of these variables.
+Other factors, such as leverage ratio and the proportion of non-deposit funding, may also affect the probability of runs, and banks of different asset sizes may be subject to different regulatory constraints.
+The lower panel of Figure 9 shows that the relationship between LPI and deposit insurance remains robust to the inclusion of these control variables.

-Regarding mutual fund fund LPIs, our model shows that liquidity provision by equity is constrained by fundamentals driven flows.
+Regarding mutual fund LPIs, our model shows that their liquidity provision is constrained by fundamentals-driven flows.
 We calculate empirical fund flow sensitivities by regressing fund flows against lagged fund returns while controlling for lagged fund returns.
 In line with the theory, we find that the higher a fund's flow sensitivity, the lower its LPI (see Figure 10).
 While fund returns are used as an empirical proxy for economic fundamentals, other features of the fund, such as size, age, and expense ratio, may vary simultaneously.
 The lower panel of Figure 10 shows that the negative relationship between liquidity provision and fund flow sensitivity is preserved after adding these fund-level characteristics as controls.